cvasquez-github/ArduinoProMicroHID/README.md

 | MICRO USB       | Windows PC USB            |

 I guess this may work with other operating systems as well but haven't tried it yet.

+## SparkFun Tutorial
+There is a very good article about this from SparkFun Electronics: [https://www.sparkfun.com/tutorials/337](https://www.sparkfun.com/tutorials/337).